 Running Calabash Tests and Interpreting the Results

-The reporting and test results are important to understand how application does under the testing.
-These reports and results should yield all fine-grained details about the test execution, performance, and provide users actionable and rich information about tests and test runs.
-Furthermore, it’s important to get that test result data as real-time as possible, and those are stored based on each application regression, test executed against the specific version of app, and that you have a way to compare results based on each app and test against the older ones.
+The reporting and test results are important for understanding how application does under the testing.
+These reports and results should yield all fine-grained details about the test execution, performance, and provide users with actionable and rich information about tests and test runs.
+Furthermore, it’s important to get that test result data as real-time as possible, and those are stored based on each application regression, test executed against the specific version of the app, and that you have a way to compare results based on each app and test against the older ones.

-After you have created a package of it, just log in to Testdroid Cloud and upload your APK or IPA, and this zip file.
-If you are not familiar with the interface, there is a full-blown guide of how to use real mobile devices on cloud for testing.
-This guide will provide you all necessary steps to access devices, get tests executed, and finally provides you a comprehensive reports of both, test details and Calabash report.
+After you have created a package of it, just log in to Bibar Testing and upload your APK or IPA, and this zip file.
+If you are not familiar with the interface, there is a full-blown guide of how to use real mobile devices on the cloud for testing.
+This guide will provide you with all necessary steps to access devices, get tests executed, and finally provides you with a comprehensive report of both, test details and Calabash report.

-Naturally, when you Calabash test script is more complex you probably want to check also performance aspects of the app running on specific device.
-The same view provides you the details of CPU consumption, memory allocation/deallocations, and even FPS metrics on how apps does.
+Naturally, when you Calabash test script is more complex you probably want to check also performance aspects of the app running on a specific device.
+The same view provides you the details of CPU consumption, memory allocation/deallocations, and even FPS metrics on how apps do.